| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 attribution case, to refining projections based on physical processes

-(linear and otherwise), paleoclimatology, and trends in human activity.
+(linear and otherwise), paleoclimatology, and human activity.

 Uncertainty remains on a number of details, partly because there's no